 Learn MoreDedicated to the liberation of all people, we seek healing of body, mind, and spirit...

-Learn MoreAuthentic Ministry is currently gathering together our advisory council, a trusted group of collaborators who share values...
+Learn MoreThe Authentic Ministry Council is an intercultural group of trusted collaborators who share values...

 Each week, UU Ministry for Earth shares an online live meditation session, lasting 30 minutes.
 Join Rev. Karen Van Fossan on September 21, October 5, and October 12, as she leads earth-loving and spirit-healing meditation sessions.
 All are welcome!
 As Dr. Heather Eaton says in Eco-Feminist Theologies in the Age of Climate Crisis: “Inspiration, radical amazement, wonder and gratitude are an antidote to despair, fear, and certitudes that constrict awareness.”